adamfowleruk/mljs/planning.md

     - TEST Save changes to layout configuration on drop
     - TEST Add html moving code, preserving event handlers
     - TEST Apply equivalent change to workplace context when saving positions (switching away from widgets tab or saving)
-    - Break out thinthick logic in to generic mixin for layouts
+    - TEST Break out thinthick logic in to generic mixin for layouts
    - IN PROGRESS Widget configuration settings (in place)
     - IN PROGRESS visuals
     - Contexts - add new (auto named)